philc/book-notes/business/7 powers - hamilton helmer.md

 * Argues the quality / cost reduction gains over time -- "traveling along the experience curve" -- are widely similar across firms.
 * Operational excellence is essential for establishing sources of power, but it is not itself power.
+* Cornered resource vs process power?
+  * If someone new joins your company and the power transfers to them, then it's process power.
+If it doesn't, then it's cornered resource.

 ## The path to power - "me too" won't do (chap 8)